VanCuong99/reminder-be/README.md

 pnpm run start:prod
 ```

+## Recent Refactoring

+### Controller Best Practices Implementation

+As part of our ongoing code quality improvements, we've refactored several controllers to follow best practices by moving business logic out of controllers and into dedicated services.

+#### New Services Created:
+1. **DeviceDetectionService**
+   - Handles device type detection (Android, iOS, Web, Other)
+   - Replaces inline device detection logic in controllers

+2. **TokenValidationService**
+   - Provides methods for validating Firebase tokens
+   - Extracts authorization tokens from requests
+   - Eliminates duplicated validation logic

+#### Controllers Refactored:

+1. **EventController & GuestEventController**
+   - Now use DeviceFingerprintingService for device ID generation
+   - Use DeviceDetectionService for device type detection
+   - Improved separation of concerns

+2. **GuestDeviceTokenController**
+   - Uses TokenValidationService for Firebase token validation
+   - Uses DeviceFingerprintingService for auto-generating device IDs
+   - Enhanced response handling for auto-generated device IDs

+3. **DeviceTokenController**
+   - Now uses TokenValidationService for token extraction and validation
+   - Improved code organization

+4. **GuestNotificationController**
+   - Ensures consistent use of DeviceFingerprintingService across all methods
+   - Auto-generates device IDs when needed

+These changes improve code maintainability, reusability, and adherence to the Single Responsibility Principle.

 ## Contributing

 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.